cilium/cilium/Documentation/network/servicemesh/gateway-api/splitting.rst

     Request Body:
         -no body in request-

-Notice that the reply includes the name of the pod that received the query.
+Notice that the reply includes the name of the Pod that received the query.
 For example:

 .. code-block:: shell-session

     Hostname: echo-2-5bfb6668b4-2rl4t

 Repeat the command several times.
-You should see the reply balanced evenly across both pods and nodes.
+You should see the reply balanced evenly across both Pods and Nodes.
 Verify that traffic is evenly split across multiple Pods by running a loop and counting the requests:

 .. code-block:: shell-session